sailscastshq/docs.sailscasts.com/docs/sounding/getting-started.md

 - a few named actors like `guest`, `subscriber`, and `publisher`
 - at least one endpoint, Inertia, and browser trial for a mission-critical flow
 - a mobile browser project once the core journeys are stable

-Sounding works best when your tests read like your product.